 - 1. Names of faculty members, on first reference, should be preceded by Dr. (when appropriate) and followed by a comma, their academic title, and another comma.
-Please refer to the University Bulletin for current faculty titles. - ie. Dr. Willie Redmond, professor of economics, recently commented on the national economic downturn.
+Please refer to the University Bulletin for current faculty titles. - ie. Leisa Marshall, professor of economics, recently commented on the national economic downturn.

-- ie. Dr. Jeremy Barnes, professor of health, human performance and recreation, spoke to the group about the benefits of aerobic exercise. - ie. Sara Edgerton, director of the Southeast Missouri Symphony Orchestra, said the fall concert season will open with a spectacular performance. - 2.
-Titles, in general, should be lowercased when they follow a name and uppercased when they precede a name. - ie. Dr. Carlos Vargas, president of Southeast Missouri State University - ie. President Carlos Vargas - 3.
+- ie. Dr. Jeremy Barnes, professor of allied health, kinesiology and sport sciences spoke to the group about the benefits of aerobic exercise. - ie. Dr. Martin Reynolds, director of the Southeast Marching Band, said the fall football season will open with a spectacular performance. - 2.
+Titles, in general, should be lowercased when they follow a name and uppercased when they precede a name. - ie. Dr. Brad Hodson, president of Southeast Missouri State University - ie. President Brad Hodson - 3.
 Names of staff members, on first reference, should include first and last name, followed by a comma, their title and another comma.
-Please refer to the University Bulletin for current staff titles. - ie. Lenell Hahn, director of Admissions, spoke at Show Me Day. - 4.
+Please refer to the University People Directory for current staff titles. - ie. Lenell Hahn, director of Admissions, spoke at Show Me Day. - 4.
 Titles containing official names of units should be uppercased.
-Functional titles or titles that contain offices within units should be lowercased. - ie. Tom Hadler, project manager with Facilities Management, said construction on the project should begin in November. - ie. Krista Mayfield, managing editor of brand strategy, commented on the University's Horizons Program. - ie. Dr. Bruce Skinner, associate vice president for student life, said students should begin moving into residence halls on Aug.
+Functional titles or titles that contain offices within units should be lowercased. - ie. Tom Hadler, design project manager with Facilities Management, said construction on the project should begin in November. - ie. Tess Rainey, communication manager, commented on the University's Horizons Program. - ie. Dr. Bruce Skinner, interim vice president for enrollment management and student success, said students should begin moving into residence halls on Aug.
 21. - 5.
-On second reference, faculty and staff members should be referred to by their last names. - ie. Mangels said higher education in Missouri faces budgetary challenges. - 6.
-Middle initials are never used, except when referring to major donors for whom buildings have been named. - ie. Donald G. and Gloria King LaFerla Hall - ie. Donald L. Harrison College of Business and Computing - Exception also is made for Pamela A. Vargas, wife of Dr. Carlos Vargas, president of Southeast Missouri State University, who prefers her middle initial be used on all references.
+On second reference, faculty and staff members should be referred to by their last names. - ie. Harley said higher education in Missouri faces budgetary challenges. - 6.
+Middle initials are never used, except when referring to major donors for whom buildings have been named. - ie. Donald G. and Gloria King LaFerla Hall - ie. Donald L. Harrison College of Business and Computing - 7.
+First initials are used only when a person uses their first initial but is known by their middle name. - ie. L. Randy Carter, assistant dean of students

-- 7. First initials are used only when a person uses their first initial but is known by their middle name. - ie. L. Randy Carter, assistant dean of students - 8.
-When referring to the president of the University in formal, external correspondence, use Dr. Carlos Vargas, president of Southeast Missouri State University.
-In internal and more casual references, use, Carlos Vargas, president of Southeast Missouri State University, or Dr. Carlos Vargas, president of Southeast Missouri State University. - When referring to Dr. Carlos Vargas' wife, use Pamela A. Vargas. - 9.
-In referring to heads of academic departments, the proper terminology is "department chair" or "chair." - ie. Dr. Susan Kendrick is currently serving as department chair. - ie. Dr. Susan Kendrick, chair of the Department of English, led a discussion on writing at a national conference. - Lowercase department and uppercase Chair in references such as: - ie. department Chair Susan Kendrick - 10.
-In referring to heads of colleges and schools, the proper terminology is dean. - ie. Dr. Alberto Davila, dean of the Donald L. Harrison College of Business and Computing - ie. Dr. Joe Pujol, dean of the College of Education, Health and Human Studies
+- 8. When referring to the president of the University in formal, external correspondence, use Dr. Brad Hodson, president of Southeast Missouri State University.
+In internal and more casual references, use, Brad Hodson, president of Southeast Missouri State University, or Dr. Brad Hodson, president of Southeast Missouri State University. - 9.
+In referring to heads of academic departments, the proper terminology is "department chair" or "chair." - ie. Dr. Susan Kendrick is currently serving as department chair. - ie. Dr. Susan Kendrick, chair of the Department of English, led a discussion on writing at a national conference.

+Lowercase department and uppercase Chair in references such as:

+- ie. department Chair Susan Kendrick - 10.
+In referring to heads of colleges and schools, the proper terminology is dean. - ie. Dr. Kevin Dickson, interim dean of the Donald L. Harrison College of Business and Computing - ie. Dr. Tamela Randolph, dean of the College of Science, Technology, Engineering, and Mathematics